PipedreamHQ/pipedream/docs/docs/code/nodejs/delay/README.md

 Use `$.flow.delay` to [delay a step in a workflow](/workflows/flow-control/#delay).

-These docs show you how write Node.js code to handle delays.
+These docs show you how to write Node.js code to handle delays.
 If you don't need to write code, see [our built-in delay actions](/workflows/flow-control/#delay-actions).

 [[toc]]